revk/ESP32-Generic/README.md

 Various KiCad designs, with 3D printed case designs.

-- All feature USB-C connection for power and also debug/serial.
+- USB-C connection for power and also debug/serial.
-- All allow external DC supply 4V to 60V.
+- Alternative external DC supply 4V to 60V (safe to connect at same time as USB-C)
-- All feature an RGB LED.
+- On board RGB LED.

 ## ESP32-Generic

+- Very small size (29mm x 19mm PCB, plus antenna on ESP32)
 - 6 pin connector (SPOX 2.5mm or 0.1"), which are GND and 5xGPIO
 - Pads to allow linking one pin to DC supply (and not linking to GPIO)
 - Pads to allow linking other pins to 3.3V, e.g. pull ups, or to power somethign external